Our program is divided into 6 core areas, each supervised by a professional in the respective field.

 Breathtaking Crescent Lake is home to our excellent aquatics program, anchored by a strong American Red Cross (ARC) instructional swimming program.

 Campers 6th grade and under are required to take a swim instruction period.
-We encourage all campers to participate in water sports.
+We encourage all campers to participate in waterfront activities.

 Waterski staff work with the most modern equipment to teach skiing, including two MasterCraft ProStars.
-Sailboats include Sunfish, Hobie Cats and a JY 420.
-All sailboats, canoes and kayaks are in excellent condition.
+Sailboats include Sunfish and Hobie Cats .
+All sailboats, canoes, kayaks and paddle boards are in excellent condition.

 Personal Flotation Devices are always worn or used by campers and staff when on the water.
 Safety is our primary concern on the waterfront.

 Laurel South has a reputation for outstanding tennis instruction.
 Ten all-weather courts compliment our program.
 There is always one instructor on each court with a small group of campers.
 We often use “cluster” techniques so campers are exposed to teaching methods of many instructors throughout the season.
 Intercamp matches and tournaments are part of the program.